HABs: Harmful Algae Blooms

 SWIMMING Don’t swim in or around blue-green algae.

 BLUE-GREEN ALGAE AND FISH Fish tested from water with blue-green algae show that cyanotoxins don’t accumulate much in the edible parts—muscle or fillet—of fish, but can in other organs.
-The safest choice is to not harvest or eat these fish.
+Rinse fish fillets with tap or bottled water.
+Throw out guts.
+Cook fish well.